-The Trust held no cash deposits as of June 30, 2020, and 2019.
+The Trust held no cash deposits as of June 30, 2021.

-The Trust's cash equivalents as of June 30, 2020, and 2019 were \$100 thousand and \$203 thousand, respectively.
+The Trust's cash equivalents were \$100 thousand as of June 30, 2021.
 Cash equivalents include cash held in money market mutual funds.
 The Trust's cash equivalent is the JP Morgan US Government Money Market Fund.